Home Uses

 2. Stir the mixture until the salt is completely dissolved.

-While this rinse can be beneficial, it’s important to use it as an occasional treatment and not too often; the acidity in lemon juice may erode tooth enamel when used excessively.
+While this rinse can be beneficial, it’s important to use it as an occasional treatment and not too often; the acidity in lemon juice may cause irritation when used at this concentration.

 Salt and Peppermint Oil

 An invigorating salt and peppermint rinse is a simple yet highly effective tool for keeping your mouth clean.
-The essential oils of both mints give you fresh breath and can help reduce inflammation in sore gums.
+The essential oils of mint gives you fresh breath and can help reduce inflammation in sore gums.
 Peppermint oil, particularly, has an energizing quality as well as natural pain-relieving properties to offer relief from gum discomfort.
 This easy remedy can make all the difference in maintaining good oral hygiene!

 2. Stir the mixture until the salt is completely dissolved.

-It’s vital to use only pure essential peppermint oil and not synthetic flavoring or fragrance, as some individuals may be sensitive or allergic.
+It’s vital to use only pure essential peppermint oil and not synthetic flavoring or fragrance.

 Salt and Neem Leaf Oil